backblaze-b2-samples/backblaze-frameio/node-risingcloud/README.md

 - DOWNLOAD_PATH = The folder in Frame.io to which files will be downloaded from Backblaze B2.
 For example, `b2_imports`
 - QUEUE_SIZE = The size of the concurrent queue manager to upload file parts in parallel to Backblaze B2.
 The uploader will buffer at most queueSize * partSize bytes into memory at any given time.
 For example, `4`
   PART_SIZE = The size in bytes for each individual part to be uploaded.
 For example, `5242880`
-- EXPORTER = The URL for the exporter task.
-For example, `https://my-exporter.risingcloud.app/`
+- TASK = The URL for the exporter task.
+For example, `https://my-task.risingcloud.app/`
-- EXPORTER_KEY = API key for the exporter
+- TASK_KEY = API key for the exporter
-- IMPORTER = The URL for the importer task.
-For example, `https://my-importer.risingcloud.app/`
-- IMPORTER_KEY = API key for the importer